mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 > So, when creating a new *Promise*, we should pass a function with two parameters, *resolve and reject*.

 The way we do that is by using the *resolve*, or *reject* parameters.
 Now basically, these two parameters are functions.
 So we can call *resolve* and pass a *value*  as an argument, let's say *1*.
 This is the result of our *asynchronous* operation.
 And we are using *resolve* to send this *value* to the consumers of that *Promise* object.
+We are going to see that in a second.

+Now alternatively, if something goes wrong, we want to return an *error* to the consumer of that *Promise*.
+In that case, instead of the *resolve()* function, we're going to call *reject()*.